 The board of educational examiners is created to exercise the exclusive authority to:

-1. a.
-License practitioners who do not hold or receive a license from another professional licensing board.
-Licensing authority includes the authority to establish criteria for the licenses; establish issuance and renewal requirements; create application and renewal forms; create licenses that authorize different instructional functions or specialties; develop a code of professional rights and responsibilities, practices, and ethics, which shall, among other things, address the failure of a practitioner to fulfill contractual obligations under section 279.13; and develop any other classifications, distinctions, and procedures which may be necessary to exercise licensing duties.
-In addressing the failure of a practitioner to fulfill contractual obligations, the board shall consider factors beyond the practitioner's control.
+1. License practitioners, who do not hold or receive a license from another professional licensing board, and professional development programs, except for programs developed and offered by practitioner preparation institutions or area education agencies and approved by the state board of education.
+Licensing authority includes the authority to establish criteria for the licenses, including but not limited to, issuance and renewal requirements, creation of application and renewal forms, creation of licenses that authorize different instructional functions or specialties, development of a code of professional rights and responsibilities, practice, and ethics, and the authority to develop any other classifications, distinctions, and procedures which may be necessary to exercise licensing duties.
+A code of professional rights and responsibilities, practice, and ethics shall address but not be limited to the habitual failure of a practitioner to fulfill contractual obligations under section 279.13.

 2. Establish, collect, and refund fees for a license.